killerducky/killerducky_site/go/how-to-end.md

     - 7.5 point for komi
     - 44.5 points total

-And after all, nothing changed.
+And still nothing changed.
 White still wins by 0.5 points.

 {% endcapture %}